Lest We Forget

 Someone asked Albert Einstein what kind of weapons would be used in the third World War.
 "Well," he answered, "I don't know ... but I can tell you what they'll use in the fourth world war.
 They'll use rocks."

 Sadly, however, unless the U.S.A. turns back the forces that are seeking to take it away from its Christian moral heritage and roots, it is highly improbable that our children or our children's children will continue to be blessed by the privileged freedoms that U.S. citizens enjoy today.
 And for all who live in this land of opportunity and despise, misuse, and/or abuse it, unlike many countries, U.S.A. gives them the freedom to leave!
-However, very few, including its worst
+However, very few, including its worst critics, do so!

 May all who live in the West never take our freedoms for granted for, "Eternal vigilance is still the price of freedom."
 And above all, that includes moral vigilance.
 For as God's Word says, "Righteousness exalts a nation, but sin is a disgrace to any people."3 And as Jesus told us to remember His death for us, let us also remember all who have given their lives to give us the wonderful freedoms we know today, for there is always a great price to purchase and maintain freedom.